 - Satay: If you have carnivorous tendencies, you'll salivate at the smoky smells of grilled meats on a stick over an open flame.
 It's the smell of Malaysia.
 Meat is marinated and then grilled in front of you; prices differ based on your choice of either beef, chicken, or mutton/goat.
 Meat is the only option; if you lean vegetarian, go find the lok-lok cart.

 - Pasembur: A famous Malaysian Indian food, pasembur carts can be bewildering for the uninitiated.
 You begin by choosing from a variety of mostly deep-fried meats, seafood, vegetables, and tofu — the price depends on what you take.
-Next, your choices will be rough chopped and then covered with a slaw salad and literally drenched in a sweet, slightly spicy peanut sauce.
+Next, your choices will be roughly chopped and then covered with a slaw salad and literally drenched in a sweet, slightly spicy peanut sauce.
 The sauce is hot enough to recook the food.

 - Rojak: Who would think that mixing fruit, chili seasoning, and a fishy taste would be a good idea?
 A favorite dessert in Penang, Rojak deserves at least a try.
 Chunks of fresh fruit are smothered in a sticky sweet tamarind sauce with a fishy aftertaste; crunchy objects and peanuts add a nice texture to the salad.